Marlins vs. Diamondbacks Player Props Betting Odds

 Arraez Stats

-- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (48 total hits).
-He's also swiped one base.
+- Arraez has six doubles, a triple, a home run, 15 walks and 13 RBI (49 total hits).
+He has stolen one base.

-- Arraez will look for his 12th straight game with a hit in this matchup.
-In his last 10 outings he is batting .389 with a double, four walks and three RBI.
+- Arraez has recorded a base hit in 12 games in a row.
+During his last 10 games he is batting .368 with a double, three walks and four RBI.

 Arraez Recent Games